getmeli/meli/README.md

 ## Getting started

-Want to change the way you ship fronend, forever ?
+Want to change the way you ship front-end, forever ?
 Let's get started !

 1. Head to our [installation instructions](https://docs.meli.sh/get-started/installation)
 1. After you have installed Meli and have successfully logged in: